la2050/archive/_projects/2016/las-best-aarp-foundation-experience-corps-brighter-futures-via-reading-proficiency-by-3rd-grade.md

   - Publicity/awareness
   - 'Education/training '
   - Network/relationship support
+project_description: >-
+  Highly trained AARP Foundation Experience Corps (EC) volunteers – retired Americans ages 50+ – will tutor and mentor LA’s BEST kindergarten through 3rd grade students to cultivate reading proficiency by the end of the 3rd grade.
+  LA’s BEST program staff – teachers, mentors and coaches to the children served – will work alongside EC volunteers and receive training and tools to expand and sustain the project, while growing personally and professionally through invaluable intergenerational exchange.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Students’ perceived sense of safety at and on the way to